-The English Market in Cork City is arguably the best-roofed food market on the British Isles.
+The English Market in Cork City is arguably the best-roofed food market in Ireland and Britain.
 It is a historical hub heaving with traders of the finest local produce and freshest ingredients.
 So a restaurant that uses it as the main source for their menu is going to be up there with the best of them.

 Market Lane is a busy spot on Oliver Plunkett Street in the heart of the community.
 It is a great meeting point and I would say the perfect place for visitors to kick-start a weekend in Cork.

 The three-course early bird option is delicious, not to mention a lunch offer starting at an amazing 12 Euros.
 (You won’t find anything as tasty for 12 Euros in Ireland!)
 Kind to not only your wallet but your waistline too, a bit of downtime at this restaurant is a must.

 Address: 5-6 Oliver Plunkett St, Centre, Cork, T12 T959, Ireland